alienflip/zku.one-Course/week_3/README.md

 2.1.
 What are the issues with this approach?

 ```
+This approach is super weak!
+Somone could man-in-the-middle the input number and then "predict" the outcom 100%.
 ```

 2.2.
 How would you design a multi party system that performs a dice roll?